 We can all relate to the thrill of the start-up relationship where the other is essentially still a stranger and quite mysterious to us.
 Where is this all going to lead?
 The suspense is both thrilling and invigorating!

-This initial thrill is the stuff of movies and music and is an intoxicating experience.
+This initial thrill is the stuff of movies and love songs and is an intoxicating experience.
 Yet it is also very limited.
-It captures nothing of the magnificence of a couple’s devotion which has stayed strong over decades and matured into a love that can be truly relied upon.
+It captures nothing of the magnificence of a couple’s devotion which has stayed strong over decades and matured into a love that can truly be relied upon.

 Keeping Romance Alive

-Romance carries with it a sense of playfulness and delight in one another, and is not only for the young.
-Mature couples need it too.
-In fact, couples often ask about how to keep the romance in their marriage, because it is associated with relationship health and good will.
+Romance carries with it a sense of playfulness and delight in one another, and is certainly not only for the young; mature couples need it too.
+In fact, couples often ask about how to keep the romance in their marriage, because romance is associated with a thriving, joy-filled relationship.

-One way is to remember that we can never know all there is to know about the person we love; there is always something more to know and love about him or her.
+One way to keep romance vibrant, is to remember that we can never know all there is to know about the person we love; there is always something more to discover and love about him or her.

-Romance happens because we are mystery to each other, and so an attitude of curiosity and wonder about each other’s differences helps to sustain a couple’s romance over the years.
-Men and women are different.
+Romance happens when we recognise that we are mystery to each other, and so an attitude of curiosity and wonder about each other’s differences helps to sustain a couple’s romance over the years.
+Men and women are so different and every individual husband or wife is unique in his/her personality and gifts.
 Our differences can divide us as the years go by, or we can choose to see them working as a complementary force, attracting us deeper into the mystery

 of the other.